BMW M5 review

 When you come into contact with the BMW M5, you’re in the company of a legend.
 The Munich-based firm’s M-for-Motorsport division has been crafting fabled performance versions of BMW’s sporty executive saloon since 1986.
 The line started with a modified six-cylinder engine from BMW’s M1 supercar grafted into a 535i model, and won instant kudos as the fastest saloon car in production in its day.
 There have been M5 performance versions of subsequent 5 Series generations right up to the present day, and while enthusiasts have their individual favourites, each version has raised the bar further in terms of performance and luxury.

 The latest version is known as the F90, and was revealed at the Frankfurt Motor Show in Autumn 2017.
-UK dealers began offering the new M5 for sale in early 2018, with deliveries starting in the Summer.
+UK dealers began offering the new M5 for sale in early 2018, with deliveries starting in the Summer, while you can now only order the M5 in Competition trim.
 Drivers considering buying one will find an enticing array of M5 rivals vying for their cash – the line-up includes the Audi RS7, Mercedes-AMG E63 and Porsche Panamera.

 Of its many stand-out features, it’s the new M5 xDrive four-wheel drive powertrain that really sets the 2018 M5 apart from its predecessors.
-For many BMW owners, the brand’s trademark rear-wheel drive handling has been venerated with an almost religious fervor, but the latest 592bhp M5 has so much power that four driven wheels are the only way to get it onto the tarmac.
-The new M5 also features an automatic transmission that’s said to be more robust than its predecessor’s dual-clutch set-up, but shift times are comparable.
+For many BMW owners, the brand’s trademark rear-wheel drive handling has been venerated with an almost religious fervor, but the M5 had so much power (initially 592bhp) that four driven wheels are the only way to get it onto the tarmac.
+The M5 also features an automatic transmission that’s said to be more robust than its predecessor’s dual-clutch set-up, but shift times are comparable.

 Engines, performance and drive